jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/default.css";
 ```

-*Default CSS for safely creating HTML content and makeup style.* Fixes and improves the necessary browser default CSS for displaying content for all screen sizes, mobile first.
-That includes avoiding overflowing text and media, `border-box` for coding layouts, and polyfill and improvements for usability---all in the mindset of it being a default CSS.
-With that mindset not all default styles need to be normalized---when the normalization of a certain style would matter it is always overridden/styled for that context.
+Default CSS for safely creating HTML content and to makeup style.
+It fixes and improves the necessary browser default CSS for displaying content for all screen sizes, mobile first.
+That includes universally using the intuitive `border-box`, otherwise preventing overflowing text and media, preventing inline elements from affecting line-heights, and polyfill and improvements for elements and usability.
+All rules are included with the mindset of this being default CSS.
+With that mindset, all default styles does actually not need to be normalized---when normalization of a certain style matters it is usually, and better to be, specifically styled for that context.

 This file is an alternative to [normalize.css][nc], [modern-normalize][mn], [CSS Remedy][cr], [sanitize.css][sc] and similar.
-Together with below file it even normalizes buttons and inputs, which the mentioned alternatives does not.
+Together with the file below, it can even normalize buttons and inputs, which the alternative normalization libraries ironically does not---which is the normalization that actually can be a hassle.

 <Details>
 <em slot="summary">Notes</em>